dailystory/docs/articles/changelog/2020/june.md

 * refactor text messages to use personalized class for handlebars
 * bug wth setting text in tinymce in web form
 * updates to send single message
+* allow logging of messages with a 0 id for send single

 ## June 22, 2020
 * style updates to designer